babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 This command will:
 - Build and compile all Go packages
 - Install `covenant-signer` binary to `$GOPATH/bin`
-- Make commands globally accessible from your terminal
+- Make it globally accessible from your terminal

 If your shell cannot find the installed binary, make sure `$GOPATH/bin` is in the `$PATH` of your shell.
 Use the following command to add it to your profile